abigailwozniak/job-tenure/detail.md

     - Samples: 1962-2020
     - Variables: asecwt, age, empstat, wkswork2, numemps, sex, year

+- Figures and tables
-The tables and figures are generated using the correspondingly named stata do files.
+  - The tables and figures are generated using the correspondingly named stata do files.

-As noted in datanotes-cps.txt, we use the NBER extract for 1983, and ICPSR extracts for 1987 and 1991.
-The files dataclean_1983, _1987, and _1991 process these data.
-For 1996 and later, we use data provided by IPUMS.

-The following figures and tables are self-contained within the corresponding do file and do not need auxillary data, except for the CPS microdata.
+  - The following figures and tables are self-contained within the corresponding do file and do not need auxillary data, except for the CPS microdata.

-- Figures 1, 2, Append 3; Table 1
+    - Figures 1, 2,
+    - Append Figure 3
+    - Table 1

-The following figures and tables require a crosswalk between the ind1990 and occ1990 variables provided by IPUMS, and the ind/occ variables in the CPS microdata.
+  - The following figures and tables require a crosswalk between the ind1990 and occ1990 variables provided by IPUMS, and the ind/occ variables in the CPS microdata.
 This file is provided in the replication package and is called: ind-occ-asec.dta

-- Figures 3, 4, 7, 10, Append 1, Append 2; Tables 2 and 4
+    - Figures 3, 4, 7, 10,
+    - Append 1, 2
+    - Tables 2 and 4

-The following figures and tables require estimates of cohort average long tenure and separation rates for various ages.
+  - The following figures and tables require estimates of cohort average long tenure and separation rates for various ages.
 Cohort average separation rates are produced in cohort-effects-separations.do and -byage.do, and cohort average tenure rates are produced in cohort-effects-longtenure.do.
+    - Figures 6, 8

-- Figures 6, 8; Table 3
+    - Table 3

-The following tables and figures require summary data from the SIPP, possibly in addition to CPS data.
+  - The following tables and figures require summary data from the SIPP, possibly in addition to CPS data.
 See elsewhere in replication package for information on processing SIPP data.

-- Figures 5, 9, 11, Append 5, Append 6
+    - Figures 5, 9, 11
+    - Append Figure 5, 6

-The following figure requires summary data from the GSS.
+  - The following figure requires summary data from the GSS.
 See elsewhere in replication package for information on processing GSS data.
      - Figure 12

-The following figure requires summary data from the NLSY.
+   - The following figure requires summary data from the NLSY.
 See elsewhere in replication package for information on processing NLSY data.
      - Append Figure 4